TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/costmanagement-cannot-see-subscriptions.md

 # Why don't I see my subscriptions in Cost Management?

 Azure Cost Management supports pay-as-you-go (PAYG), Enterprise Agreement (EA), and Microsoft Customer Agreement subscriptions.
 Cloud Solution Provider (CSP) subscriptions that are part of a Microsoft Customer Agreement supported by partners are also supported.

 The following are coming soon:

 * Sponsorship
 * CSP (not part of Microsoft Customer Agreement)

-## **Recommended documents**
+## **Recommended Documents**

 * [Supported Microsoft Azure offers](https://docs.microsoft.com/azure/cost-management/understand-cost-mgt-data#supported-microsoft-azure-offers)